ICaintSpell/The-Cloud-/README.md

     - Suricata (planned)
     - Windows Server 2019 Event Logs (future via PowerShell)

-    - This document is a living blueprint of the evolving Paige Home Lab.
+    -This document is a living blueprint of the evolving Paige Home Lab.
 Configs and implementations are updated as new services come online.
+© 2025 John Wesley Paige Jr.